edge-servers/immunity-controller/README.rst

 2. We will set **Name** of this VPN server ``ZeroTier`` and **Host** as ``my-zerotier-server.mydomain.com:9993`` (update this to point to your ZeroTier VPN server).
 3. Select ``ZeroTier`` from the dropdown as **VPN Backend**.
-4. When using ZeroTier, OpenWISP takes care of managing IP addresses (assigning an IP address to each VPN clients (Zerotier network members).
+4. When using ZeroTier, Immunity takes care of managing IP addresses (assigning an IP address to each VPN clients (Zerotier network members).
    You can create a new subnet or select an existing one from the dropdown menu.
-   You can also assign an **Internal IP** to the Zerotier controller or leave it empty for OpenWISP to configure.
+   You can also assign an **Internal IP** to the Zerotier controller or leave it empty for Immunity to configure.
 This IP address will be used to assign it to the Zerotier controller running on the server.
 5. Set the **Webhook AuthToken**, this will be ZeroTier authorization token which you can obtain by running the following command on the ZeroTier controller: